IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 When applying the transform to new images - to check whether or not we got the transform correct - the lane lines should appear parallel in the warped images whether they are straight or curved.
 <br/>

-Since we're going to apply the *Perspective Transform* to thresholded binary images, here's the final result we want to obtain:
+Since we're going to apply the *Perspective Transform* to thresholded binary images, here's the final result we want to obtain and that will be the starting point for our next step:

 <br/>